 GEO 210 PEOPLE AND THE LAND: AN INTRODUCTION TO CULTURAL GEOGRAPHY (3 CR.)
+Focuses on the relationship between culture and

+(3 CR.)
 Focuses on the relationship between culture and geography.
 Presents a survey of modern demographics, landscape modification, material and non-material culture, language, race and ethnicity, religion, politics, and economic activities.
 Introduces the student to types and uses of maps.
 Lecture 3 hours per week.